Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 ### Pull Request Process

+## Method 1

 - Develop your work in a branch.
 Branch names should be prefixed with `feature`, `tech`, or `bugfix` depending on what is being done in them. eg: `feature\update-readme`
 - Open a pull request into master.
 Be sure to include a detailed description in your pull request.
 Other contributors will comment on your code or approve it
 - Please be sure to note the build status of your PR reported by the Codemagic CI
 - Once your pull request has been approved, please merge into master.

+## Method 2

+- 'Fork' the project by clicking on the fork button
+- Clone the repo and create a new branch.
+Branch names should be prefixed with `feature`, `tech`, or `bugfix` depending on what is being done in them. eg: `feature\update-readme`
+- [More to come!]
 ## Authors

 * Gregg Miller - Initial Development and ideas